Burakkepuc/Calculator/README.md

 ## Steps

-[] Write the add,subtract,multiply and divide function.
+[x] Write the add,subtract,multiply and divide function.
-[] Creates an operate function that takes 2 numbers and calls one of above functions.
+[z] Creates an operate function that takes 2 numbers and calls one of above functions.
 [] Create a basic HTML Calculator with buttons each digit,each of above function and "Equals" key.
  - Display dummy numbers of calculator screen.
 Fill it by hand.
  - Add a "clear" button.